 An objective of the internship is to provide each intern with training experiences under the supervision of experienced psychologists in a variety of patient care settings.
 To attain this objective, each intern has a sequence of rotations at the U.S. Medical Center, in addition to ongoing didactic activities.
 All interns at the U.S. Medical Center complete all rotations; there is no competing for desired opportunities.
 Interns complete three, four-month major rotations.
 Two rotations, which focus on evaluation and treatment, are offered on the Mental Health Service.
-The third rotation in offered on the Medical/Surgical Unit.
+The third rotation is offered on a combination of the Medical/Surgical and Work Cadre Units.

-Interns also complete four, three-month minor rotations.
-These experiences are in the Work Cadre unit, the Residential Drug Abuse Treatment Program, and with group treatment on the Mental Health Service.
+Interns also complete three, four-month minor rotations.
+These experiences are in the in the Residential Drug Abuse Treatment Program, and with group treatment on the Mental Health Service (Inpatient Treatment Groups and Competency Restoration Groups).
 These rotations require eight to ten hours per week concurrent with the major rotations.